Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Curriculum Dimension

 Curriculum is arguably the most visible component of a course and has an important influence on the course climate.
 It encompasses what we teach, including the learning objectives we set, the content we prioritize, how we demonstrate relevance, and the examples we choose to include.
 In STEM, this includes establishing which facets of science (described in the previous module) are most relevant for a specific course and working to bring them to life.
 Creating an inclusive course curriculum also involves considering whose interests and voices are represented.

-#### Science Content

-Many studies demonstrate that active participation in science leads to an improved sense of belonging and retention in STEM [estrada2011toward, evans_functional_2021, hanauer_inclusive_2017, jordan_broadly_2014, lopatto_genomics_2008, olson_expression-based_2019, shaffer_course-based_2014, waddell_flying_2021](@cite).
-This active participation requires that students engage with the six facets of science (described in the previous module).
-Our role as instructors is to establish which facets are most relevant for a specific course and work to bring them to life.
-The Scientific Teaching Course provides tools for this purpose in the following modules about course design and learning experiences.

-#### Diverse Perspectives and Representations

-Part of scientific identity includes seeing one’s self and perspectives represented positively through the research questions asked, the outcomes discovered, and the individuals represented as scientists.
-Instructors decide whose voices are represented—which are all powerful ways to influence belonging in STEM.
-Strategies can be relatively simple, such as recognizing scientists from a variety of identities and backgrounds [schinske2014teaching](@cite), or complex, such as decolonizing the curriculum, which involves reimagining content and approaches that have historically prioritized Western, white, male-centric knowledge [gichuru2024enhancing](@cite).

 ### The Pedagogy Dimension